WebexCC-SA/LAB-2353/docs/Labguide/PreRequisites.md

 ![analyzer](../assets/images/Analyzer/prereq1.gif)

-- Select `Desktop` as the telephony option and your respective Team1
+- Select `Desktop` as the telephony option and your respective Team1 (_Agents will use browsers for voice calls using WebRTC (Web Real-time Communication)_)

 Example:
 > If your attendee ID is 100: